Couch-Potato/Portfolio/README.md

 # Portfolio
 All files in this portfolio are originally programmed by me.
 They may contain some tutorial boilerplate that I was working off.
 In those cases, I will specify what is boilerplate and what is original work.
-Some of my work may contain profanity because I decided to create some methods and variables during times when I was extremely frusterated and I did not have a ducky to talk with.

 ## Arduino
 While I have done many projects in arduino, few of them I would say are even remotely neat enough to actually be considered.